Promoting integration through social connections

 - develop strategies to ensure that social support services provided to nationals are accessible to resettled refugees.

-Specific programs established to enhance social connections for resettled refugees would:
+Specific programmes established to enhance social connections for resettled refugees would:

-- promote participation of nationals to programs that support social connections;
+- promote participation of nationals to programmes that support social connections.

 - build connections and supportive relationships between resettled refugees and wider local communities.